Esri/military-planner-application-csharp/README.md

 # military-planner-application-csharp

-This is an Esri ArcGIS Runtime for .NET application that can be used for planning military operations.
-It uses ArcGIS Runtime SDK for .NET 10.2.4.
-Learn more about it [here](https://developers.arcgis.com/net/).
+This is an Esri ArcGIS Runtime for .NET Application Prototype Template that can be used for demonstrating military operations planning.

 ![Image of Military Planner Application](ScreenShot.PNG)

 ## Features

 * Time enabled layers, grouped by Courses of Action and Phases of the Operation
 * Order of Battle Widget customizable for individual units
 * What You See Is What You Get (WYSIWYG) editing of military symbols and control measures
+* Military symbol search
-* MIL-STD-2525C compliant symbology
+* MIL-STD-2525C symbology

 ## Sections